NicholasMerrill/jrnl-todos/docs/advanced.rst

     if ``true``, tags will be highlighted in cyan.
 - ``linewrap``
     controls the width of the output.
 Set to ``false`` if you don't want to wrap long lines.
+- ``file_suffix``
+    determines what extension temporary files will be named with.
+Defaults to '.txt'.

 .. note::